DejanMircetic/DejanMircetic/README.md

 - 🤔 I’m looking for help with IoT devices.
 - 💬 Ask me anything about supply chains & logistics, business intelligence, time series forecasting, mathematical optimization, project management...
 - 📫 How to reach me: if you like AI, logistics and supply chains, feel free to reach me at dejanmircetic@gmail.com.
 Maybe we can do joint research or a business project!!!
-- ⚡ Fun fact: passionate about helping people in Africa, playing guitar and basketball, as well as creating the AI solutions for industry via R...best statistical program ever!!!
+- ⚡ Fun fact: passionate about programing in R, helping people in Africa, playing guitar and basketball, as well as creating the AI solutions for industry & business!!!